xmlet/XsdAsm/README.md

 <div style="text-align:right">
     The generated classes will be written in the target folder of the invoking project.
 For example, the
     <a href="https://github.com/xmlet/HtmlApi/blob/master/create_class_binaries.bat">HtmlApi</a> project
-    invokes the XsdAsmMain, generating all the HmlApi needed classes and writes them in the HtmlApi target folder, this way when HtmlApi is used as a dependency those classes appear as normal classes as if they were manually created.
+    invokes the <i>XsdAsmMain</i>, generating all the HmlApi needed classes and writes them in the HtmlApi target folder, this way when HtmlApi is used as a dependency those classes appear as normal classes as if they were manually created.
 </div>